Skip to main content Skip to complementary content

 kubectl get qlikruntime qlik-processing-env-664b0bbd6c6f5522732e055d -o json | jq -r '.status'

-In this command, qlikruntime represents the custom resource type dedicated to Dynamic Engine environments, and as is shown in the previous example, qlik-processing-env-664b0bbd6c6f5522732e055d is the resource and the namespace name of the environment.
+In this command, qlikruntime represents the kind of custom resources dedicated to Dynamic Engine environments, and as is shown in the previous example, qlik-processing-env-664b0bbd6c6f5522732e055d is the resource and the namespace name of the environment.

 • The following message shows an example of the error on the "di-job-deployer" service in the "serviceStatus" object.
 Its "jobErrorMessage" field gives more details about the error observed during the deployment, indicating that the expected helm chart has not been found.